yujunz/gitlab.com-runbooks/docs/patroni/using-wale-gpg.md

 [WAL-G](https://github.com/wal-g/wal-g) is [the successor of WAL-E](https://www.citusdata.com/blog/2017/08/18/introducing-wal-g-faster-restores-for-postgres/) with a number of key differences.
 WAL-G uses LZ4, LZMA, or Brotli compression, multiple processors, and non-exclusive base backups for Postgres.
 It is backward compatible with WAL-E: it is possible to restore from a WAL-E backup using WAL-G, but not vice versa.

-Currently (June 2020), the main backup tool for GitLab.com is still WAL-E, it is used for daily backups and to archive WALs.
+Currently (June 2020), the main backup tool for GitLab.com is still WAL-E, it is used to create full backups daily and to archive WALs.
 But to restore from such backups, WAL-G is being used, and there is work in progress to migrate to WAL-G completely (to use it for daily backups and WAL archive creation), and full migration to WAL-G is expected soon (Summer 2020).
 Once the migration is finished, instructions related to WAL-E become obsolete.

 ## Very Quick Intro: 5 Main Commands